tinacms/tina.io/content/docs/reference/types/rich-text.md

 ### Unsupported elements

 While most markdown features are supported out of the box, Tina will ignore elements that it cannot handle.
-We *do not* expect to support the full [CommonMark](https://commonmark.org/ "") and
+We _do not_ expect to support the full [CommonMark](https://commonmark.org/) and
-[Github Flavored Markdown](https://github.github.com/gfm/ "") specs.
-Be sure to voice your support for various rich-text features by reaching out through one of our [community channels](/community/ "")!
+[Github Flavored Markdown](https://github.github.com/gfm/) specs.
+Be sure to voice your support for various rich-text features by reaching out through one of our [community channels](/community/)!

-* Tables
-* Footnotes
+- Footnotes
-* Code blocks via indentation (use ` ``` ` instead)
+- Code blocks via indentation (use ` ``` ` instead)
-* Strikethrough
+- Strikethrough

 ### Automatic transforms